Skip to main content

 Restrictions on dealing with the assets of designated persons or entities

-The activity is a:
+The Minister may grant a permit for an activity that is a:

 • basic expense dealing;